-At a celebration of PBBR’s 15th anniversary at Genentech Hall on UCSF’s Mission Bay campus on May 23, program director Keith Yamamoto, PhD, said PBBR has generated more than 1,500 publications, more than 60 patents – and more than half a billion dollars in subsequent funding.
+At a celebration of PBBR’s 15th anniversary at Genentech Hall on UCSF’s Mission Bay campus on May 23, program director Keith Yamamoto, PhD, said PBBR has generated more than 1,500 publications, more than 60 patents – and about $1.2 billion in subsequent funding.

 In addition, Yamamoto said, PBBR has also produced more than $100 million to support research at UCSF through indirect cost recovery, and has led to more than 300 National Institutes of Health (NIH) research grants.

 “You support a bold idea that nobody else will support, and it works, and it turns into more science and more grants,” said Yamamoto, executive vice dean of the UCSF School of Medicine and UCSF vice chancellor for research.
 He said PBBR – which he pronounced “Pibber” – is a unique research program that “dares our scientists to dig deeper, ask tougher questions, and invent novel ideas and approaches that defy the status quo.”

 The May 23 event paid tribute to the visionary philanthropists Herb and Marion Sandler who provided the money that made the program possible.

 Herb Sandler recounted how 17 years ago, then-Chancellor Joseph Martin, MD, PhD, told them UCSF had established a “discovery fund” to support new thinking in basic science, but that in four years, “it had not raised a cent.”

 “Well, he had us, for one of our philanthropic principles is to look for gaps, to have transformative impact and to change the lives of people for the better,” Sandler said.
 “We have a high tolerance for risk.
 We think all foundations should operate as venture capitalists.”